Best Practices for Turning Around Distressed Companies: Successful M&A Transactions of Distressed Assets

 - Implementing an aggressive plan to collect all outstanding accounts receivable

-- Meeting with several strategic buyers to discuss the merits of a transaction that would make sense to both the lender and the buyer
+- Meeting with several strategic buyers to discuss the merits of a transaction that would make sense to both the secured lender and the buyer